Our School Curriculum

 Our curriculum is enriched through a range of educational visits, performing arts companies, use of the local community, visiting professionals and external workshops for children.
 Our popular Bring a Dad to School Day and Mums and Me afternoons have now become well established features in our school calendar.
 Both provide opportunities for adults to spend time in school, and experiencing learning first hand.

-A varied timetable for extra-curricular activities is offered by the school, with clubs that support the core curriculum offer, as well as those which develop specialist skills, whilst also extending the range of children’s experiences.
+A varied timetable for extra-curricular activities is offered by the school, with clubs that support the core curriculum on offer, as well as those which develop specialist skills, whilst also extending the range of children’s experiences.

 Our curriculum provides a strong foundation and opportunities for children to collaborate and develop social skills both indoors and out.
 The curriculum design ensures that the needs of individual and small groups of children can be met within an environment of high-quality teaching.
 This is supported by targeted interventions where appropriate, demonstrated through high attainment, achievement and positive outcomes.